keshavbiswa/seedie/README.md

 - `disabled_fields` is an array of fields that should not be automatically filled by Seedie.
 - `associations` specify how associated models should be generated.
 Here, `has_many`, `belongs_to`, and `has_one` are supported.
 - The specified number for `has_many` represents the number of associated records to create.
 - For `belongs_to`, the value `random` means that a random existing record will be associated.
+If there is a unique index associated, then `unique` will be set or else `random` is the default.
 - If attributes are specified under an association, those attributes will be used when creating the associated record(s)
 - When using associations, it's important to define the models in the correct order in the `seedie.yml` file.
 Associated models should be defined before the models that reference them.